Maultasche/NodeLargeSort/README.md

 How do we sort a bunch of integers without loading them all into memory?
 The answer is files: we produce a lot of sorted intermediate files and them merge them together one integer at at time to produce the final sorted output file.

+I originally saw this as an interview question, and while the answer was fairly obvious to me ("Store the integers in files, sort them in chunks, and then merge the sorted chunks"), I found myself pondering the implementation details ("How would I implement that solution?").
+After figuring out how I would implement it, I decided to go ahead and implement it and see if the solution in my head would actually work.

 This project will consist of two runnable programs.

 - A program for generating large numbers of random integers